devinbits/books-digital-console/README.md

 <br>

 ## Books Digital Console
-An express based app which serves a tool for managing digital books library.
+Developing a PWA which serves as a console for managing digital books system.
 Live on https://devinbits.github.io/books-digital-console/
 ### Running the application

 #### Prerequisites:
 1. Download and install latest **nodejs** https://nodejs.org/en/download/
 2. Install Create-react-app
+3. Please clone https://github.com/devinbits/books-digital-express for running backend in local (optional) or you can use arleady hosted instance at https://digi-books.herokuapp.com/

 #### Steps
 1. Clone the respo